embarklabs/subspace/README.md

 #### `trackBalance(address [, tokenAddress])`
-Reacts to changes in the balance of addresses.
-This method can help track changes in both ETH and ERC20 token balances for each mined block or time interval depending on the `callInterval` configured.
+Reacts to changes in the ETH or ERC20 balance of addresses for each mined block or time interval depending on the `callInterval` configured.
 Balances are returned as a string containing the vaue in wei.

 ```js
 // Tracking ETH balance